Do you know the exact National No Smoking Day date and year?

 For the treatment of addiction, the person must be made aware of the injurious effects of tobacco or smoking.

-Thereafter the addicted person gets motivated to quit smoking by providing psychological supports from every one of us.
+Thereafter the addicted person gets motivated to quit smoking by providing psychological support from every one of us.

 This no-smoking day celebration will be very helpful and is very important for all of us.